Food Safety Management

 Effective waste management in food service not only benefits the environment, but also the bottom line.
 By implementing simple and sustainable practices like the ones we’ve described in this post, foodservice professionals can reduce their ecological impact and save money in the process.

-At Trust20, we understand the importance of proper food handling safety and waste management in foodservice.
-We offer a suite of products for foodservice professionals, including to help make sure that food is prepared, stored, and disposed of safely–helping you sustainably protect your customers, your business, and the planet.
+At Trust20, we understand the importance of safe food handling and waste management in foodservice.
+We offer a suite of products for foodservice professionals, including training that helps ensure food is prepared, stored, and disposed of safely, supporting your work to sustainably protect your customers, your business, and the planet.

 1. RTS: Food Waste in America in 2023: Statistics & Facts